huazhihao/kubespy/README.md

 [![LICENSE](https://img.shields.io/github/license/huazhihao/kubespy.svg)](https://github.com/huazhihao/kubespy/blob/master/LICENSE)
 [![Releases](https://img.shields.io/github/v/release/huazhihao/kubespy.svg)](https://github.com/huazhihao/kubespy/releases)

-`kubespy` is a kubectl plugin to debug a running pod without any prerequisites.
-It creates a short-lived `spy container`, which contains all the required debugging tools, to "spy" the target container by joining its namespaces.
-So the target container image can keep clean without sacrificing the convenience for debugging on demond.
+`kubespy` is a kubectl plugin to debug a running pod.
+It creates a short-lived `spy container`, using specified image containing all the required debugging tools, to "spy" the target container by joining its OS namespaces.
+So the original target container image can keep clean without sacrificing the convenience for debugging on demand.

 `kubespy` is similar to [kubectl-debug](https://github.com/verb/kubectl-debug).
 In contrast to the latter, kubespy works without the EphemeralContainers feature which is an experimental alpha feature and needs to be activated per pod.